ssaninre22/Getting-and-Cleaning-Data/CodeBook.md

 4) Appropriately labels the data set with descriptive variable names.
 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Variable description can be found on:
+Variable description can be found in the "features_info.txt" file also in this Github repository.
+Note that as is explained in the second step, we only use mean and standard deviation for each feature.

 ## Tidy data file
 The output is obtained by running the main script run_analysis.R, and is called "Tidy_dataset.RData" or "Tidy_dataset.csv".
 Both are in